thinlizzy/Caya/HOWTO.md

 var myConfig = new Z9.Configuration(myKey, myDefaultConfig);
 ```

 A configuration object acts like any other object and you may populate it with any sort of data.
 A default configuration serves as a template for your configuration.
 A `load` call needs to be applied at the start of the game to retreive the active configuration.
-If none is found within localStorage, the default configuration will be used.
+If the key is not found within localStorage, the default configuration will be used.

 You can control saving and loading using the `save` and `load` functions:
 ```javascript